Bill

 AI Summary

-This bill, titled the "Deporting Fraudsters Act of 2026," amends the Immigration and Nationality Act to make it clearer that individuals who have been convicted of, admitted to committing, or admitted to acts constituting the essential elements of certain offenses related to defrauding the U.S. government or unlawfully receiving public benefits are both inadmissible to the United States and deportable.
-This includes a wide range of offenses such as fraud involving food assistance programs (Supplemental Nutrition Assistance Program, or SNAP), Social Security fraud, theft or bribery concerning federal funds, identification document fraud, major fraud against the U.S., mail fraud, conspiracy to defraud the U.S., and any other offense involving defrauding the U.S. government or unlawfully receiving federal, state, or local public benefits.
-The bill also specifies that individuals falling under these categories are ineligible for any form of immigration relief.
+This bill, titled the "Deporting Fraudsters Act of 2026," amends the Immigration and Nationality Act to make it clearer that non-citizens convicted of defrauding the U.S. government or unlawfully receiving public benefits are both inadmissible, meaning they can be denied entry into the country, and deportable, meaning they can be removed from the country.
+Specifically, it adds new categories to existing laws that define who is inadmissible and deportable, covering a range of offenses including violations related to food assistance programs (like SNAP, the Supplemental Nutrition Assistance Program), Social Security fraud, theft or bribery concerning federal funds, identification document fraud, major fraud against the U.S., mail fraud, conspiracy to defraud the U.S., and any other offense involving defrauding the U.S. government or unlawfully receiving federal, state, or local public benefits.
+Furthermore, individuals falling under these new provisions will be ineligible for any form of immigration relief.

 Committee Categories